JohnGinger/dazn-gateway/readme.md

-This is based on https://serverless.com/blog/serverless-express-rest-api/
+This is loosely based on https://serverless.com/blog/serverless-express-rest-api/

 # To deploy install serverless (npm install -g serverless) and run
 sls deploy